COVID-19: Vaccine | Testing | Self-assessment | Patient & Visitor Safety | Visitor Policy

 In the past, metastatic renal cell carcinoma (RCC) has caused about one-third of deaths in patients with VHL and, in some reports, it was the leading cause of death in VHL patients.[1,4,5,6] With increased surveillance of pathogenic variant –positive individuals, the RCC mortality rate is thought to have diminished significantly because of adherence to RCC treatment recommendations including the 3 cm rule.
 The study from China demonstrated that 97% of deaths in patients with VHL were disease related, with central nervous system (CNS) hemangioblastoma and RCC accounting for 67.7% and 27.8% of deaths, respectively.
 The Danish study demonstrated 79% of deaths were VHL related with 51% attributed to CNS hemangioblastoma and 36% attributed to RCC.

 Morbidity and mortality in VHL vary and are influenced by the individual and the family's VHL phenotype (e.g., type 1, 2A, 2B, or 2C).
-(Refer to the VHL Familial Phenotypes section of this summary for more information.)
+For more information, see the VHL Familial Phenotypes section.
 The Danish study reported an increased hazard ratio for death in women, but this was not observed in the Chinese series.
 The age and type of presentation may influence outcome; this is perhaps reflective of disease aggressiveness.
 Genotype did not have an effect on survival probability in the Danish series but, for the Chinese study, those with type 2 disease had improved survival (compared with type 1) and those with a missense variant had improved survival (compared with a truncating variant).

 Currently, the renal manifestations of von Hippel-Lindau disease (VHL) are generally managed surgically or with thermal ablation.
 There is a clear need for better management strategies and development of targeted systemic therapy.
 These will include defining the molecular biology and genetics of kidney cancer formation, which may lead to the development of effective prevention or early intervention therapies.
 In addition, the evolving understanding of the molecular biology of established kidney cancers may provide opportunities to phenotypically normalize the cancer by modulating residual VHLgene function, identifying new targets for treatment, and discovering synthetic lethal strategies that can effectively eradicate renal cell carcinoma.